Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 ## A Raspberry Pi Camera to show photos on an ePaper display. ##

+Did a full format of card -- FAT32

+#######
+libcamera-hello  (creates an image) vcgencmd get_camera (0 on each response)

+update raspi-config (in menu --actual config menu update)

+libcamera-still --list-cameras (list connected cameras)

+libcamera-jpeg -o test.jpg

+In /boot/firmware/config.txt
+camera_auto_detect=0
+dtoverlay=imx477
+Is this likely to matter?
+[all]
+camera_auto_detect=0
+dtoverlay=imx477

+sudo apt install python3-pip

+Verify Camera Detection: Run the command vcgencmd get_camera in the terminal to see if the Raspberry Pi detects the camera.
+You should see supported=1 detected=1.
+If it shows detected=0, there's likely a hardware or driver issue

 ### Table of Contents ###
 • [Introduction](https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam#introduction)
 • [Main Features](https://github.com/Yikes-Cyborg-Run/ePaper-Pi-Cam#main-features)